designhubz-org/react-widget-example/README.md

 ### UI Customization
 All CSS styling are in gathered in one CSS file `VirtualTryOn.css`.
-Making UI changes to the widget elements is easily possible by making updates to the CSS classes.
+Making UI changes to the widget elements is as easy as applying changes to the CSS classes.

 # Use Cases